opentdf/client-conan/README.md

 # Conan recipe
-openTDF recipe for publishing client-cpp to conan repositories
+OpenTDF recipe for publishing client-cpp to conan repositories

 ## Process for releasing a new version